umeshsohaliya/ajax-docs/controls/radiobuttonlist/functionality/select-item.md

 End Sub
 ````

 >warning The `SelectedToggleStateIndex` property will not take effect if directly assigned with a value in the markup.
-The `SelectedToggleStateIndex` property takes effect only when set from the code behind or integrated in a data-bound scenario in the markup (**Example 3**).
+The `SelectedToggleStateIndex` property takes effect only when set from the code-behind or integrated in a data-bound scenario in the markup (**Example 3**).

 ## Get Selected Toggle State Server-Side

 To get the selected toggle state and selected toggle state index you can use the `SelectedToggleState` and `SelectedToggleStateIndex` properties of the **RadRadioButtonList** control.

->caption Example 4: Get `SelectedToggleState` and `SelectedToggleStateIndex` of **RadRadioButtonList** from the code behind.
+>caption Example 4: Get `SelectedToggleState` and `SelectedToggleStateIndex` of a **RadRadioButtonList** from the code-behind.

 ````ASP.NET
 <telerik:RadRadioButtonList runat="server" ID="RadRadioButtonList1" OnToggleStateChanged="RadRadioButtonList1_ToggleStateChanged">